the north of the south

 Bay of Many Coves

-The food at the Bay of Many Coves was excellent, especially the amazing 7-course degustation dinner prepared by the creative brigade of chefs who subtly blend lots of flavours and textures.
+The food at the Bay of Many Coves was excellent, especially the amazing 7-course degustation dinner prepared by the creative brigade of chefs who subtly blend lots of flavors and textures.
 After a long day of food and wine it was time for bed where I slept like a baby, awoken by the sound of birds the following morning.
 From The Bay of Many Coves you can also walk part of the famous Queen Charlotte Track, a stunning trail which hugs the coast for more than 40 miles and can be tackled as a series of day walks or on a 4-day walk staying at different places along the way (with your bags being transported for you).

 Gemma sailing through Malborough Sounds